YaannSloot/ScalperBot/README.md

 This program is pretty light on resources so you can run multiple instances if you want\
 Be careful about your eardrums tho

+It also might be a good idea to restart your pc when you're done.
+Webdriver doesn't exactly have the most graceful of shutdowns, and instances may still be running after you close the program.

 Don't mind the source btw if you want to modify that. \
 I kinda hacked the rest of this together once I didn't care to finish everything.